Word Count: 3198

 Standing at his side, she found herself wringing her hands, whispering to herself, "I wish there were something I could do."
 She hated to feel helpless.

-He must have been a lot better, because when he tugged on her hand she tipped far enough forward to need to catch herself on the edge of his bed and take a step.
+He must have been a lot better, because when he tugged on her hand she tipped so far forward she needed to take a step and catch herself on the edge of his bed.
 The step put her totally within reach and his other hand curled around her throat and pulled her lips down to his.

 The kiss was brief, but warm and firm, leaving her with a phantom sensation of softness and moisture where his mouth had touched hers.